Online security FAQ

 Here are the answers to the questions we hear the most about online security.

 We need Internet security to ensure the information sent and received online is confidential, valid, and true.
 Here, "confidential" means that unauthorized users can't read transmissions sent from one person to another.
 "Valid" means we are assured that the message comes from you, the legitimate client.
 "True" means that messages aren't altered during transmission.

-We are committed to protecting your financial information and your privacy, which is why we have extensive security features in place to ensure that banking through ATB Online is safe and private.
+We are committed to protecting your financial information and your privacy, which is why we have extensive security features in place to ensure that banking through ATB Personal is safe and private.
 We will:

 - Require you to identify yourself on the web login page, before we grant you access to your accounts

 - Protect your account and login information behind secure firewalls

 - Send and receive your web account information in encrypted form

 See more information on our commitment to protecting your privacy and the confidentiality of your Personal Information or read our online banking FAQ.

 What can I do to protect my accounts and Personal Information?